jonnyry/jonnyry/README.md

 I build software for healthcare.

-Recently I've been focused on:
+Recently I've been working on:

 - secure data environments for health research
 - health data platforms